 HomeBRIDGE home school program provides an alternative for families who prefer individualized, independent instruction, prefer to educate their child in a home-based environment, or need a program that can travel with them anywhere.
 Students are eligible to participate in sports and athletics at either large high school.
 For more information call 907.523.1821.

-- Students and families are encouraged to attend High School Information Nights on January 9th and 10th 2013 at 5:30 pm at Juneau-Douglas High School and Thunder Mountain High School - both nights, both schools - to learn more about school programs.
+- Students and families are encouraged to attend High School Information Nights - 5:30 pm at Juneau-Douglas High School on January 22th and 5:30 pm at Thunder Mountain High School on January 23th 2014 - to learn more about school programs.
+School tours begin at 5:30 pm and the presentations start at 6:15 pm.
 Representatives from each school will be available at both locations.

-- The 2013 Guide to Choosing a High School outlines the process and includes the 8th Grade Choice Cards.
-Copies will be handed out at the Information Nights and will be available at middle schools the first week of January 2013.
-Please see attachmet below.
+- The 2014 Guide to Choosing a High School outlines the process and includes the 8th Grade Choice Cards.
+Copies will be handed out at the Information Nights and will be available at middle schools in January 2014.
+Please see attachment below.

 - Students need to get a parent or guardian signature on the choice card– PARENT/GUARDIAN SIGNATURE IS REQUIRED.